redux-definitions/redux-definitions/README.md

 Takes an array of entities.
 Resets entire Collection to the payload of entities.

 `reset(void)`
-Resets the entire Collection to empty state.
+Resets the entire Collection to empty.

 `create(payload: Entity)`
-Takes an Entity and adds it to the collection.
+Takes an Entity and adds it to the Collection.
 Warning will be logged if an entity with the `id` already exists.

 `update(payload: Entity)`
-Takes an Entity and updates it in the collection.
+Takes an Entity and updates it in the Collection.
 Entity is not added unless an entity with the `id` already exist.

 `upsert(payload: Entity)`
-Takes an Entity and updates it in the collection.
+Takes an Entity and updates it in the Collection.
 The entity will be added if an entity with the `id` does not exist.

 `remove(payload: Id|Id[])`
 Takes an Id and removes any existing entity with the `id`.